Lots of good stuff from Ben Shapiro at Berkeley, but this total annihilation of the leftist abortion argument needs to be shared.

 An unborn baby is in a different physical location (her mother’s womb) than a born person.
 But a person’s environment doesn’t make them any less human.
 A person is no less a person in outer space than they are in Congress.
 A person’s environment does not determine their humanity.

-Co-written by John Porter and Courtney Kirchoff (who added the SLED explanation for your educational enjoyment).
+Co-written by Brodigan and Courtney Kirchoff (who added the SLED explanation for your educational enjoyment).